isabella232/limitless-flows-blueprint/blueprint/index.md

 If neither the customer nor the expert presents dialogue, the Wait block is executed.
 This Wait keeps the loop from “running away” and reaching the LoopMax count too quickly.
 A smaller value in the WaitSeconds flow variable can make the whole experience more responsive.
 However, too small of a WaitSeconds value will cause the entire loop to complete too soon.
 Again, please consult with the Limitless GigCX team before altering these default values.

 ##### Customer dialogue side of the loop
 This part of the Loop picks up additional customer dialogues to send to Limitless GigCX.
-It picks up the number of customer dialogues authored since the last send to Limitless and then loops through them, submitting each one to Limitless GigCX via the ‘Limitless Submit Follow Up Dialogue’ Data Action.
+It picks up the number of customer dialogues authored since the last send to Limitless.
+It then loops through them, submitting each one to Limitless GigCX via the ‘Limitless Submit Follow Up Dialogue’ Data Action.

-If the customer includes the word “Agent” then the loop uses a ‘Transfer to ACD” block to immediately bring in an agent.
-You would consider the logic you want here, if any.
+You would consider the logic you want here if any.
+If the customer includes the word “Agent, " the loop uses a ‘Transfer to ACD” block to immediately bring in an agent.
 If this ‘Transfer to ACD’ block is triggered, and the agent is brought into the conversation, the Flow informs Limitless GigCX SmartCrowd via the 'Limitless Return’ Data Action.
 This ensures the conversation is closed on the Limitless GigCX side and removed from the expert.

 ![Transfer to ACD block](images/010.png "Transfer to ACD block")